 Yes, Aspen is ritzy.
 It's shi-shi, and frou-frou, and whatever else you want to call it.
 It's also a damn good place to ski and probably one of the best après spots in the West.
 Here's how to do it right in five easy steps.

 1. Start at a house party.
 It seems many are going on, especially when events like the World Cup Finals or the X Games are in town.
 Don't worry about an invite, the key is to walk in like you own the place (or least like you know the person who does), shake a few hands, enthusiastically hug a stranger.

 A Rhode Island native, Love is a 20-year bartending veteran who's lived in Aspen for 25 years "because it's sunshine and powder, baby."
-He's on snow seven days a week, drinks Dale's Pale Ale, and is usually behind the bar in orange ski pants.
+He's on snow seven days a week, drinks Dale's Pale Ale, and is usually tending bar in his orange ski pants.

 4. You cannot come to Aspen and skip The Red Onion.
-It's the local’s spot and Aspen's oldest bar, open since 1892.
+It's the local’s spot for locals who hate the term “local” and Aspen's oldest bar--open since 1892.
 There's often live music, including an open mic night on Mondays.
 (If it's not good, it's at least entertaining).
-Drinks are cheap ($3 Coors on tap, what more do you need) shot skis are flying around, and this guy is behind the bar.
+Drinks are cheap ($3 Coors on tap, what more do you need?) shot skis are flying around, and this guy is behind the bar.

 5. By now, you should have a good buzz going, and the vibes will be high at Campo, a hip Italian spot that serves Kokanee in a bottle, plus an incredible wine list if you're feeling classy.
 Bar manager Chris Carmichael has been running this spot for the past 18 years.

 He landed in Aspen after a friend sent him a postcard from the place where the beer flows like wine 26 years ago.
 "I feel bad for all those one-mountain ski towns like Jackson," he says.
 "We've got four."